li3zon3/automotive_codes/2024/TLS/TLS.md

 Server parameters: The server sends two messages to establish server parameters:

-EncryptedExtensions: This message contains responses to ClientHello extensions that are not required to determine the cryptographic parameters, other than those that are specific to individual certificates.
+**EncryptedExtensions**: This message contains responses to ClientHello extensions that are not required to determine the cryptographic parameters, other than those that are specific to individual certificates.

-CertificateRequest (optional): If certificate-based client authentication is desired, then the server sends this message, which contains the desired parameters for that certificate.
+**CertificateRequest** (optional): If certificate-based client authentication is desired, then the server sends this message, which contains the desired parameters for that certificate.
 This message is omitted if client authentication is not desired.

-Authentication:
+**Authentication**:

 The server sends these authentication messages:

-Certificate (optional): This message contains the authentication certificate and any other supporting certificates in the certificate chain.
+**Certificate** (optional): This message contains the authentication certificate and any other supporting certificates in the certificate chain.
 This message is omitted if the server is not authenticating with a certificate.

 Note:The Certificate message can contain a raw key instead of a certificate.
 CertificateVerify (optional): This message contains a signature over the entire handshake using the private key corresponding to the public key in the Certificate message.
 This message is omitted if the server is not authenticating with a certificate.